dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 #### Heap Scan

 The first phase is the heap scan.
 In this phase, the visibility map is checked.
-The idea of visibility map is to mark the pages that do not have any dead tuples.
+The idea of visibility map is to keep track of all the pages that does not have any dead tuples.
 So only the pages that are not on the visibility map will be scanned.
 The IDs of the dead tuples are added to a special array called `tids`, which is used in the next phase.

 #### Index Vacuuming